Student Reports of Discrimination or Harassment

 If you believe that a student, faculty member, or staff member has engaged in discrimination or harassment other than gender discrimination or sexual misconduct, you may report your concerns to either:

-- your Dean’s Designee, an administrator at your school who serves as a resource for students with concerns about discrimination or harassment; or
+- your DHRC (Discrimination, Harassment & Resource Coordinator), an administrator at your school who serves as a resource for students with concerns about discrimination or harassment; or

-- the Office of Institutional Equity and Access, a university-wide office which assists with dispute resolution and investigates reports of discrimination and harassment.
+- the Office of Institutional Equity and Access (OIEA), a university-wide office which assists with dispute resolution and investigates reports of discrimination and harassment.

-Both your Dean’s Designee and the IEA Office may employ a variety of means to help you to resolve your concerns, including discussing your options with you and providing support, facilitating a mediated resolution through discussion and engagement, providing training and education, or conducting a factual inquiry or a more formal investigation.
+Both your DHRC and the OIEA may employ a variety of means to help you to resolve your concerns, including discussing your options with you and providing support, facilitating a mediated resolution through discussion and engagement, providing training and education, or conducting a factual inquiry or a more formal investigation.
 If it is not possible to reach a resolution satisfactory to both parties, then: